kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 - **Dynamic ResourceSlice Changes**: An administrator or controller could update `SkipNodePrepare` or `SkipNodeUnprepare` in a `ResourceSlice` while claims are already allocated.
-  - *Mitigation*: The allocation result is written and frozen into the `ResourceClaim` status at scheduling time.
-The kubelet reads the values from the `AllocationResult` of the claim itself, not from the `ResourceSlice` directly.
-This ensures that the behavior of currently running pods is consistent and matches the configuration at the time they were scheduled.
+  - *Mitigation*: While freezing the allocation configuration into the `ResourceClaim` status ensures consistent execution for already running pods, it also means that if a driver's requirements are updated in-place, existing claims will still use the older configuration.
+Specifically:
+    - If a driver changes from skipping to requiring node preparation, existing claims will still have node preparation skipped by the kubelet, causing pods to run without the required hardware setup.
+    - If a driver changes from requiring to skipping node preparation, and the node-local driver is decommissioned, existing claims will still require node preparation, causing the kubelet to fail or hang waiting for the missing driver plugin.

+    Because this skew is inherent to the decoupled nature of scheduling and runtime, this risk must be managed operationally: cluster administrators must perform driver upgrades and migrations carefully, ensuring no active claims/pods exist for the driver before changing its configuration or decommissioning node-local driver components.
 - **Backward Compatibility & Out-of-Tree / Custom Allocators**: Old scheduler clients or out-of-tree custom driver controllers/allocators might write allocation results without setting the new `SkipNodePrepare` and `SkipNodeUnprepare` fields.
+  - *Mitigation*: The behavior depends on whether the driver uses optional node preparation:
+    1. **For drivers that do not use optional node preparation** (i.e., require node-local setup):
-  - *Mitigation*: The pointer fields default to `nil` when omitted or sent by older versions, which is treated as `false` (not skipped).
-A value of `false` (explicit or default nil) indicates that the kubelet **should not skip** the action, meaning it defaults to executing node preparation and clean-up as normal.
+       The pointer fields default to `nil` when omitted, which is treated as `false` (not skipped).
+       The kubelet will execute node preparation and clean-up as normal.
 This guarantees 100% backward compatibility with all existing schedulers, custom controllers, and running workloads.
+    2. **For drivers that use optional node preparation** (and do not deploy a node-local driver):
+       If an old or out-of-tree allocator fails to copy the skip fields from the `ResourceSlice` to the `ResourceClaim` status, the kubelet will default to executing preparation and fail because no node-local driver is running.
+To mitigate this:
+       - Custom allocators/schedulers must be upgraded to support and copy the new fields before they can be used with optional-preparation drivers.
+       - Alternatively, during transitions, operators can deploy a minimal, "no-op" node-local daemon for the driver to satisfy the kubelet's gRPC calls until the allocator is upgraded.

 ## Design Details
 ### API Changes